AlenKrga1/CookApplication/README.md

 Media All images for this project were obtained from Google Images.
 Youtube tutorials which help me to understood things which was not clear to me.
-Slack chanal with tons of students answers and stack overflow for tons of information aviable online
+Slack chanal with tons of students answers and stack overflow for tons of information available online